seregazhuk/seregazhuk.github.io_old/_posts/2017-02-25-replace-conditionals.md

 ## Replace Conditionals With Polymorphism

-In OOP world *polymorphism* in a very simplistic translation means *same name, different logic*.
+In OOP world *polymorphism* is a very simplistic translation means *same name, different logic*.
 This word consists of two greek words: *polys* which means "many" and *morph* which means form or shape.
 In most cases, when we replace conditional with polymorphism, we deal with a *subtype polymorphism*.
 This type of polymorphism in OOP means the ability to change the behavior of the method by providing a method with the same name in a child class.
 Let's consider the most known example from OOP tutorials:

 {% highlight php %}